DynaDojo/dynadojo/slurm/README.md

 ```
 source slurm/scripts/_setup.sh
 ```
-1. Make experiment
+## 1. Make experiment
 The keys you can use for system and algorithm will be defined in `experiments/params.py` and `experiments/keys.py`.
 You can edit those files to add or change parameters for the experiment.

-The `experiments/params.py` is a parameter template file to help you generate the experiment params.
+The `experiments/params.py` is a parameter template file to help you generate experiment params (in the output folder).
 There is some interesting inheritance that goes on there so suffixes can be added to algorithm keys.

 **IMPORTANT NOTE:** Specifically for making experiments, you want to indicate the full algorithm key that is defined in `experiments/params.py` when calling this helper.
 So for example, 'lr_5' or 'lr_test' if that is the experiment you are trying to make.
 In the other helpers, you can simply indicate the base algorithm key since it will try to find all matching experiments.
 ```